Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/interface/broken.md

-# Wallpaper Engine User Interface not displayed correctly
+# Wallpaper Engine window not displayed correctly

-## Wallpaper Engine Interface is Black
+## Wallpaper Engine User Interface is Black
 ::: warning Please note
 This section is about the Wallpaper Engine **interface** being black.
-If your **wallpapers are black** you need to go here: [Black Screen / Videos not Playing](/videos/notplaying.html).
+If your **wallpapers are black** you need to go here: [Black Screen / Videos not Playing](/noshow/notplaying.html).
 :::

 ### Antivirus Application Blocking the Wallpaper Engine Interface